 Is it Illegal to Drive With a Pet in Australia?

-The quick answer is no, it’s not illegal to drive with a pet in Australia.
-However, there are a variety of laws and safety measures you need to follow to ensure your pet is secure in your vehicle, along with a few things you should never, ever do.
+The short answer is no, it’s not illegal to drive with a pet in Australia.
+However, you’re not allowed to drive in a way that threatens the safety of an animal.
+Below are some rules to keep your pets safe, along with a few things you should never, ever do.

 Rules for Driving With a Pet in Australia

-Laws on driving with pets in Australia vary from state to state.
-However, there’s one rule for driving with pets that’s consistent across the country and will land you a fine if you break it.
-That rule is driving with an animal in your lap.
+The laws on driving with pets in Australia vary from state to state.
+However, one rule consistent across the country is driving with an animal in your lap.

-It’s illegal to drive with a pet in your lap, and it’s dangerous for a few reasons.
-The main reason is your canine or feline companion could move in a way that blocks your view, interferes with steering or impedes your ability to brake or accelerate.
-Fines vary across the states, but they’re mostly in excess of $200, with the loss of demerit points as well.
+It’s illegal to drive with a pet in your lap, and it’s dangerous.
+A cat or dog in your lap could block your view, interfere with steering, or restrict your use of to the pedals.
+Fines vary between states, but they’re generally in excess of $200, plus a few demerit points.

 For detailed information about the rules in your state, contact your local transport department on the links below:

-Other nation-wide rules for driving with pets in Australia include:
+Here are other nation-wide rules for driving with pets in Australia:

-- Motorcycle riders must not ride with animals between the handlebars and the rider.
+- Motorbike riders can’t ride with pets between the handlebars and the rider.

-- Dogs on utes must be restrained so the dog can’t fall off or be injured.
+- Dogs on utes must be restrained so they can’t fall off or be injured.

-- A bicycle rider, motorbike rider or driver must not lead an animal, including tethering, while the vehicle is in motion.
+- A bike, motorbike, or driver can’t lead a walking animal with the vehicle is in motion.

-Finally, the RSPCA can issue whopping fines and you actually risk time in jail, if you’re found to breach laws that help keep your pet safe, comfortable and secure while driving.
-So, while it’s not illegal to drive with a pet in Australia, it is illegal to drive in a way that put animals in danger.
+The RSPCA can also issue big fines and jail time if you endanger an animal.
+So while it’s not illegal to drive with a pet in Australia, it’s illegal to drive in a way that puts animals in danger.

-When your pet is properly secured in the car, it isn’t dangerous to drive with an animal.
-If your pet is unrestrained, you run the risk of some pretty bad outcomes.
+When your pet is safe, it’s not dangerous to drive with an animal.
+If your pet is unrestrained and your windows are open, you’re running a risk.
 The RSPCA estimates about 5,000 dogs are injured each year due to falls from moving vehicles.

 How to Keep Your Pet Safe in the Car

-What’s the best way to secure your pet in a car?
-There are a lot of options to choose from, depending on the size of your pet.
-For dogs, a dog harness can be secured to the back seat with a seat belt attachment.
-You can buy custom-made car harnesses to suit the size of your dog, as well as a range of booster seats and back seat covers for extra comfort and security.
+For dogs, a harness can be secured to the back seat with a seat belt attachment.
+You can buy car harnesses to suit the size of your dog, as well as booster seats and seat covers for extra security.

-That leads to another important rule.
-Never leave an animal unattended in the car.
+Never leave an animal unattended in a car.
 Hot cars are responsible for hundreds of animal deaths a year.
 Even on a cold day, separation anxiety can lead to serious distress for the rest of your trip.

 Is it illegal to drive with dogs in the back of a ute?

-It’s not illegal to drive with dogs in the back of a ute, as long as they’re properly restrained.
-It’s all too easy for pets to jump from moving vehicles or to get hit by tree branches and other objects.
+It’s not illegal to drive with a dog in the back of a ute as long as they’re properly restrained.
 Restraining pets in the back of a ute is not only a legal requirement, it’s essential to keep your pet safe.

 The best way to keep dogs safe in the back of a ute is to use an enclosed cage that’s big enough for your dog, covered for shelter, and placed securely behind the cabin to decrease exposure to debris from the road.